relloyd/tubetimeout/README.md

 TubeTimeout is a light-weight parental controls app able to keep track of and block YouTube usage on your home network.

-After setup, use the UI at http://tubetimeout.local to devices to groups and configure usage limits.

 ## Requirements

 TubeTimeout runs on low spec hardware like a RaspberryPi Zero 2w or OrangePiZero3 and works best when there is a wired ethernet connection.